naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab06.md

      > Instead of adding this field to the `install-config.yaml` you could drop the `imageContentSourcePolicy.yaml` file in the manifests directory after running `openshift-install create manifests` to achieve the same result.

-   * Add the root CA of our mirror registry (`/mnt/high-side/quay/quay-install/quay-rootCA/rootCA.pem`) to the trust bundle using the `additionalTrustBundle` field.
-This one's a little tricky to format so we scripted it for you :)
+   * Add the root CA of our mirror registry (`/mnt/high-side/quay/quay-install/quay-rootCA/rootCA.pem`) to the trust bundle using the `additionalTrustBundle` field by running this command:
      ```execute
      cat <<EOF >> install-config.yaml
      additionalTrustBundle: |